HaiyuWu/LogicalConsistency/README.md

 ## Training
 ### Prepare FH37K dataset
-Since we have not gotten the permission to distribute the images from the original image sources, you need to download the dataset from [CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) and [WebFace260M](https://www.face-benchmark.org/) (only the first 30000 identities in subfolder 0 needed).
-For your convenience, you can collect FH37 by running
+Since we have not gotten the permission to distribute the images from CelebA, you need to download the ***cropped and aligned*** dataset from [CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html). **The WebFace260M portion is available now!**, you can download it from [Drive](https://drive.google.com/drive/folders/17VKdbEE2iCwxCTdsUucCne762t2h01VV?usp=sharing).
+Since it has been separated to train/val/test, you can use the downloaded folder as the destination to run the following code to collect the rest of FH37k.
 ```
 python fh37k_collection.py \
--web00 /path/to/webface00/folder \
 -celeba /path/to/celeba/folder \
 -pf ./FH37K/label_partition.csv \
 -lf ./FH37K/facial_hair_annotations.csv
+-d path/to/webface/portion/folder
 ```
 After you have the FH37K dataset, using the [image2lmdb.py](./utils/image2lmdb.py) to generate a LMDB dataset (train and val).
 ```